SAP/InfraBox/docs/guides/upload.md

 Click on the newly created project name and open the Settings tab.
 In the *Tokens* section create a new token.
 Tokens are used by [infraboxcli](https://github.com/InfraBox/cli) to authenticate you.
 They are like passwords so keep them safe.
 You can delete a token at any point if you lost it or create a new one.
 Remember the token as we will need it in following steps.

-Open the *Project Information* section and copy the project ID.
-We need this in the following stepts as well.

 ## Create a local workflow
 We can use [infraboxcli](https://github.com/InfraBox/cli) to intialize a project.